 - Melt chocolate, butterscotch, and coconut oil together.
 I recommend using the stove.

 - Spread on top.
 Sprinkle with sea salt, if desired.

 - Chill until set.
 This takes about 2 hours.

 Scotcheroos are typically “frosted” with a chocolate butterscotch topping made from butterscotch morsels/chips and chocolate chips.
 If you’ve ever tried melting butterscotch morsels before you know that… they don’t really melt.
 And if you’re lucky enough to melt them down properly, the consistency is stiff, chalky, and thick.
 I’ve found that butterscotch morsels melt down much easier the fresher they are.
 Old bags are impossible to melt down, but I have better luck with newer bags.

 Same goes with chocolate chips.
 They aren’t made to melt.
-That’s why we use them in cookies– so they hold their chocolate chip shape!
+That’s why we use them in chocolate chip cookies and such—so they hold their chocolate chip shape!
 Anyway, we can avoid all the melting headaches by combining butterscotch morsels with real chocolate and coconut oil.
 Real chocolate = the 4 ounce baking chocolate bars found in the baking aisle.
 That’s what I always recommend you use when you want to melt down chocolate.

 And if you don’t have coconut oil, replace with a Tablespoon of butter.
 We need a fat that is solid at room temperature, so don’t try using another oil.

 The topping is thick, but spreads easily.
 Top with a little sea salt for extra flavor.